jo-inge-arnes/knutar/README.md

-# cladina
+# Cladina
 Cladina is an R-package for suggesting knot placements for natural splines, aiming for good regression models with a low number of knots.